-Monthly payments may be made by wire transfer or credit card (American Express, MasterCard, or Visa).
+Monthly payments may be made by wire transfer or credit card (Discover, MasterCard, or Visa).
 Students may spread tuition payments evenly over an entire 12-month period for the number of modules they plan to take during that time.
-Payments are due on the first of every month with the exception of the first payment, which is due upon signing the Monthly Payment Plan Agreement.
-For example, if a student plans to take three modules in a 12-month period, the fees would total AU$23,985.
-If monthly payments were arranged, the amount due would be AU$1,998.75.
+Payments are due on the first of every month with the exception of the first payment, starting with the December payment.
+For example, if a student plans to take four modules in a 12-month period, the fees would total AU$20,000.
+If monthly payments were arranged, the amount due would be AU$1,670.00.

 Students participating in either option who default on payment will not receive their module grade and may not register for another module until the account is settled.
 In addition, the opportunity to continue on a payment plan may be subject to review by the Bursar’s Office.